sadeq220/docs/docker/README.md

   db_data:
 ```

+> Form K8s docs:
+> The technical definition of orchestration is execution of a defined workflow: first do A, then B, then C.

 **Volume Backup**:
 To back up a Volume with archive files, you can use a temp container with that volume mounted as well as a bind mount.
 ```bash